Indoor Air Quality Procedure

 - Temperature Extremes in Work/Learning Areas Policy and Procedure

 This practice applies, in its entirety, to North Campus and Lakeshore Campus East and West.

-While Facilities Management and Health and Safety Services may act as resources to satellite locations (e.g. Transportation Training Centre, Community Employment Services Centres) the actual resolution of IAQ concerns at these locations will be the responsibility of the leasee/leasor.
+While Facilities Management and Occupational Health & Safety Services may act as resources to satellite locations (e.g. Transportation Training Centre, Community Employment Services Centres) the actual resolution of IAQ concerns at these locations will be the responsibility of the leasee/leasor.

 Building system concerns are those that relate to the functioning and maintenance of a building’s mechanical heating, ventilation and air conditioning (HVAC) system.
 Occasionally problems may also arise due to custodial issues.